Published:

 TSS Portal fields: Additional Information

-In some cases, you may need to provide the following information dependent on Type of Movement:
+In some cases, you may need to provide the following information dependent on the Type of Movement:

 Note: Some types of goods may require specific data.
 Refer to the relevant checklist for more information.